Rarapie/AutoTsD/README.md

 ## Data Format

 For all input CSV files, the **first column** must be the Sample ID (index).
-Please check the demo CSV files.
+If you are looking for an example, please check the demo CSV files.

 **Example:**